dojo/widget-core/README.md

 To render widgets they must be appended to a `projector`.
 It is possible to create many projectors and attach them to `Elements` in the `DOM`, however `projectors` must not be nested.

-The projector works in the same way as any widget by providing a function `getChildrenNodes` as part of the `options` or use the `createProjector` class as the base for a custom widget (usually the root of the application).
+The projector works in the same way as any widget by setting the children with an array of `DNode`s or overridding `getChildrenNodes` when `createProjector` class is used as the base for a custom widget (usually the root of the application).

 In addition to the standard `WidgetOptions` `createProjector` adds two additional optional properties `root` and `cssTransitions`.